ballena-io/ballena-docs/tokenomics.md

 # Tokenomics

-## Max Supply: 40,000 $BALLE
+## Max Supply: 40000 BALLE

-Ballena.io started with no pre-sale and has an inmutable max supply of 40,000 token.
-All of them will be freely distributed to our community of users and holders and a small ammount that will go to our Dev Team and for promotion.
+Ballena.io started with no pre-sale and has an inmutable max supply of 40000 BALLE token.
+All of them will be freely distributed to our community of users and holders and a small ammount allocated to our Dev.
+Team and promotion purposes.

 ![](.gitbook/assets/BALLE_Token_Distribution.png)

+Total supply was minted and distributed as:

+* 24000 BALLE tokens - Distributed among all platform users.
+* 13300 BALLE tokens - Distributed among BALLE holders as an extra reward.
+* 2700 BALLE tokens - Dev.
+Team funds.

+## Smart contracts

 Total supply was minted and deposited to correspondig smartcontracts for distribution: